-If you’re an engineer utilizing the Vim content tool, you might have experienced the feared “E212: Can’t Open file for Writing” error message.
+If you’re an engineer utilizing the Vim content tool, you might have experienced the feared “E212: Can’t Open file for Writing” error.
 This error can baffle you, as it keeps you from saving changes to your File.
 This blog will review the answers for fix E212: Can’t Open File for Writing.

 To fix the “E212: Can’t Open file for Writing” mistake in Vim, first off, look at the file contents, guarantee the File isn’t open in another application or Vim example, ensure the File isn’t perused move the File to a writable file framework, or let loose space on the filesystem where the File is found.